xiongxoy/closure-library-seed/README.md

 An application made with [Closure Library](closure-library), generated with [Closure Library Generator](closure-library-generator).

 The [Closure Library Generator](closure-library-generator) is currently unmaintained.
 I spent some time to make things work again.
-The the closure compiler in node package is broken.

 Use [Browsersync](browsersync) to replace Grunt livereload.
 It can inform the browser to reload the page when watched files have changed.

 ## Getting Started

 ### Start server

 ```shell
  	grunt server